-During the three and nine months ended December 31, 2020, the Company financed its operations and met its capital requirements primarily through proceeds raised from prior equity financings.
-As at December 31, 2020, working capital (calculated as the difference between the Company's current assets and current liabilities on its statement of financial position) was approximately \$40,657, primarily attributable to the Company's cash balance of \$37,995.
+During the three and twelve months ended March 31, 2021, the Company financed its operations and met its capital requirements primarily through proceeds raised from prior equity financings.
+As at March 31, 2021, working capital (calculated as the difference between the Company's current assets and current liabilities on its consolidated statement of financial position) was approximately \$108,093, primarily attributable to the Company's cash balance of \$127,882, and partially offset by the Company's \$17,538 income tax payable, which primarily relates to the tax consequences of the CGC Transaction.

 The Company anticipates that it has sufficient liquidity and capital resources to finance working capital for at least the next twelve months.
-Furthermore, while the Company has not historically generated positive operating net cash flows, and its ability to generate positive operating net cash flows from dividends and interest has been negatively impacted by recent developments outlined in "Corporate Developments - Investments - PharmHouse" herein, the Company anticipates that, in the near term, its statement of financial position and liquidity position will be strengthened by the CGC Transaction and that, if required, it will be able to further strengthen its statement of financial position and liquidity position with future equity financings, the divestment of certain investments, or other liquidity events.
-Aside from the CGC Transaction, the amount of cash available to the Company to achieve its business plans and objectives will depend upon a number of factors, including the realizable value of the Company's investments net of any obligations and liabilities, including potential exposure under the PharmHouse Guarantee.
+Furthermore, while the Company has not historically generated positive operating net cash flows, and its ability to generate positive operating net cash flows from dividends and interest has been negatively impacted by the recent developments outlined in "Corporate Developments - Investments - PharmHouse" herein, the Company's liquidity position has been strengthened by the CGC Transaction.
+Furthermore, if required, the Company believes that it may be able to further strengthen its financial position with future equity financings, the divestment of certain investments, or other liquidity events.
+The Company believes that it currently has enough cash available to achieve its current business plans and objectives.